Article: What's going on with the new NSW e-bike regulations?

 You can find the list of certified batteries and e-bikes here.

-Will this result in safer e-bikes in NSW?
+Will electrical certification result in safer e-bikes in NSW?

 Maybe.